This subject is an offshoot of "pinups", but an important one for me.

 To start with for a photoshoot I hired a British Hussar/Light Dragoon uniform but over the years I have used garments supplied by the models, and added to my own military uniforms and hardwear of all periods with around 7 coats/dolmans/pelisses, two sabres, a short sword, decorative oriental dagger, a carbine, a musket and pistol, various pouches, belts and ammunition cartridge boxes, coloured breeches and leggings, a pair of bloomers, boots and shoes, 7 hats/shakos/colbacks etc.

-The number of Hussarette/ Chasseurette/Lancerette paintings completed by end of 2019 was nearly 30.
+The number of Hussarette/ Chasseurette/Lancerette/Ensignette paintings completed by mid 2022 was 31.
 I still have plenty of reference material so can do many more and the scope is not limited to Light Cavalry uniforms either but anything a client desires.

 In recent years my wargaming friend Colin Ashton has also become a fan of the Hussarette genre and I'm grateful to him for purchases and commissions and lots of great ideas.